top of page

 In 1980, a newly licensed Psychiatric Technician often had to struggle with agitated patients while trying to get his stethoscope in place to take vital signs.
 He adapted the Littmann stethoscope and devised a binaural headset tension mechanism to affect a scissor type action such that the stethoscope could be grabbed with one hand and squeezed as shown on the cover of the stethoscope box, which enabled the two tubular parts of the earpiece to be opened and easily put on or taken off the ears.
 This then 22-year-old innovative young man, Janson M. Pope, Jr., sent me his stethoscope shown above (Stethoscope with One-Handed Headset Operation, USA Patent # 4406346, September 27, 1983).

-A Fleischer Triple Head Stethoscope in original cardboard box and with cloth case, circa 1940 and a Fleischer Stethoscope with localizing rod screwed into the diaphragm, circa 1950.
+A Fleischer Triple Head Stethoscope in original cardboard box and with cloth case and three switchable chest pieces as shown in the BD Brochure, c.
+1950

 ANTIQUE STETHOSCOPES